 Chimborazo SUMMIT LOG

-10 people report climbing or hiking to the summit, most recently on Mar 21, 2014.
+10 members report climbing or hiking to the summit, most recently on Mar 21, 2014.
 Below are trip reports and shared pictures from their climbs.